LarsHenrikNelson/ClampSuite/docs/source/analysis_methods/mini_methods.rst

     :scale: 50

 The you can use use a peak finding function like the find_peaks provided on by Scipy to find all the events.
+One change I made from the original method in the paper (Pernia-Andrade et al) is to take the root mean square (rms) of the middle 95% of the points.
+When you deconvolve signals with large peaks, the resulting delta functions are also large which skews the standard deviation.
+This makes is hard to
 The events still need to be checked and analyzed.
 Sometimes the deconvolved peaks overlap leading to duplicated events, however this can be easily be checked during analysis.